Main Second Level Navigation

 Read Sarah's Bio

-Sarah Silverberg is a Master's Student at the Institute of Health Policy, Management, and Evaluations.
+Sarah Silverberg is a PhD student at the Institute of Health Policy, Management, and Evaluations.
 She completed her medical school at the University of Toronto, pediatric residency at the University of British Columbia and her fellowship in pediatric infectious diseases at the Hospital for Sick Children.
 Her clinical and research interests include pediatric tuberculosis as well as vaccine preventable diseases and infectious diseases epidemiology.

 Her research project focuses on evaluating the implementation of a novel prophylactic medicine against Respiratory Syncytial Virus in Canada, focusing on studying its real-world effectiveness over the 2024-2025 viral season.